 Understanding the underlying causes of dry eye syndrome is crucial in determining the most effective natural remedies to address the issue.
 By identifying and addressing the root cause, you can find lasting relief and improve the overall health of your eyes.

-Symptoms of dry eye syndrome
+What are symptoms of dry eye syndrome?

 Dry eye syndrome can significantly impact daily activities, making it difficult to perform tasks that require prolonged visual concentration, such as reading, working on a computer, or driving.
 The discomfort and irritation can also lead to fatigue and headaches, further interfering with one’s quality of life.